muneeb0065/phish-guard/README.md

 Bait & Switch: Detects links where the text says "Google" but the link goes to "EvilSite".

+3. User Interface

-Nano-Style UI: Modern, clean interface with real-time progress animations and dark mode support.
+Nano-Style UI: Modern, clean interface with real-time progress animations.

+Dark Mode: Automatically adapts to your system theme.

-Privacy First: All scanning happens locally on the user's device (unless API key is configured).
+Privacy First: All scanning happens locally on the user's device.

 🛠️ Tech Stack